 B2: Patient Activation Through Peer Education: Lessons from Southeastern Pennsylvania

 Susan Cosgrove, MPA, CPHQ, Director of Health Literacy, Health Care Improvement Foundation

 The purpose of this session is to provide an overview of Health Care Improvement Foundation’s peer educator program, and to support participants in developing their own program plans.
 The session will begin with a description of the program, including successes, challenges, and lessons learned over the last six years.
 Then session participants will be given tools to assess the feasibility of implementing a peer educator program in their organization.
 Participants will work through a list of considerations (e.g., target audience, subject matter, potential partners, funding).
 Finally, participants will develop an action plan as a step towards creating their own peer education program.

 B3: Health + Literacy + English: Building Partnerships to Increase Health Literacy in Adult Learners

-Doris Ravotas, PhD, Coordinator of Interdisciplinary Health Service, Western Michigan University;
+Doris Ravotas, PhD, Coordinator of Interdisciplinary Health Services Program, Western Michigan University;

 Michael Evans, Executive Director, Kalamazoo Literacy Council